AlexHowansky/ork-hero-templates/README.md

 |`.ability-name`|Used for custom names for powers, skills, perks, and talents.|
 |`.note`|Notes for powers, skills, perks, talents, and disads.|

 The most useful of these customizations is arguably the ability to import web fonts.
-For example, look up your desired font face on [Google Web Fonts](https://fonts.google.com/) then click `Get Font` and `Get Embed Code` and select the `@import` radio.
+For example, look up a desired font on [Google Web Fonts](https://fonts.google.com/) then click `Get Font` and `Get Embed Code` and select the `@import` radio.
 Use the supplied `@import` code to load the font and then `font-family` to apply the name of the font to the desired CSS selector.
 Then paste this resulting CSS into your `Campaign Use` field.
 For example, to change the font of your character's name:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Rubik+Glitch&display=swap');